 All that to say, I’m a real human being and am not sharing this blog post as a judgement, but as helpful information for you to know.

 So here is a list of popular baby products that I don’t recommend:

 I know, I’m starting with a big one!

-I have no problems with DocATots being used in the way that they’re advertised, however they are all too often used for sleep!
-Whether that’s using the DocATot in the crib, or placing it in bed with parents, it’s not a safe sleep option.
+I have no problems with DockATots being used in the way that they’re advertised, however they are all too often used for sleep!
+Whether that’s using the DockATot in the crib, or placing it in bed with parents, it’s not a safe sleep option.

 In fact, right on the DockATot website it says:

 “‘Bare is best’ means that there should be no blankets, pillows or other objects in the baby’s resting space.
 This includes keeping DockATot docks out of the crib, bassinet or play yard and keeping loose blankets out of the dock.”
 (And this comes from an American Academy of Pediatrics recommendation!)

 Crib bumpers are not considered safe for sleep, but that is more widely known or discussed.
 And the DockATot is unsafe for a similar reason, yet the sides are much closer to a baby’s face.